scottsen/SIL/docs/canonical/SIL_SEMANTIC_OS_ARCHITECTURE.md

 ---

-## The Six-Layer Architecture
+## Detailed Layer Descriptions

+> **Note:** The sections below use the original 6-layer naming from the initial architecture design.
+See the [Layer Model Evolution](#layer-model-evolution) table above for mapping to the current 7-layer canonical model.

-Each layer below is described in detail with its purpose, core capabilities, and relationships to other layers.
+Each layer is described in detail with its purpose, core capabilities, and relationships to other layers.

 ---